 ld be at 27, but here I am,” Stephanie wrote on April 11.
 “And here I will stay, continuing to share my story and the miracles that have already happened and the ones to come.”

 Photos Stephanie and Dr. Sughrue:

 Exteriors OU Medical Center and Stephenson Cancer Center:

 OU Medicine is the collective brand for OU Medical Center, OU Physicians and the University of Oklahoma College of Medicine.
 Headquartered at the Oklahoma Health Center campus near downtown Oklahoma City, OU Medicine is the state’s largest academic medical complex.
 Among other things, it provides health care, conducts medical research and educates the physicians of tomorrow.

-OU Medical Center is home to the state’s only level one trauma center and The Children’s Hospital, Oklahoma’s most comprehensive pediatric facility.
-Members of OU Physicians, the state’s largest physicians group, provide care at the hospital facilities and at OU Physicians clinics in Oklahoma City and across the state.
+OU Medical Center is home to the state’s only Level 1 Trauma Center and The Children’s Hospital, Oklahoma’s most comprehensive pediatric facility.
+Members of OU Physicians – the state’s largest physicians group – provide care at the hospital facilities and at OU Physicians clinics in Oklahoma City and across the state.
 The practice includes almost every adult and child specialty, and some of its physicians have pioneered treatments or procedures that are world-firsts.
-Find us on www.oumedicine.com and on Facebook, Twitter and Instagram as OU Medicine.
+Find us online at www.oumedicine.com and on Facebook, Twitter, Instagram and YouTube as OU Medicine.